 - Season the flour with salt and pepper and use this to coat the chunks of beef,

 - Heat the oil in your pan and then saute the onions until they are translucent.

-Cook the filling
+Cook the meat and cabbage

 - Once the time is up, open the pressure cooker, check the seasoning and adjust if necessary.